carloshlucas/installing-kubernetes-cluster-dev/docs/install-kubernetes-cluster-for-test-env.md

 ## DONE

-If you followed all tips and didn't skip anything you problably had success.
+If you followed all tips and didn't skip anything you probably had success.